streamr-dev/streamr-docker-dev/README.md

 ### Interacting with the local blockchain

-The local Streamr Stack is configured to interact with the local Ethereum Parity node.
+The local Streamr Stack is configured to interact with the local Ethereum node.
 Transactions should be near instant.

 The recommended way to interact with the blockchain is through Metamask.
 Here is the network configuration to add:
 - Network Name: Streamr Local